 Dimensions and annotations

-Finally, the marks that make the plan buildable:
+Finally, the marks that connect the plan geometry to the wider drawing set:

-- Dimensions give the real-world distances — overall sizes, bay widths, opening offsets.
+- Dimensions give the real-world distances: overall sizes, bay widths, opening offsets.
+US sheets read in feet and inches, for example

 Reading a callout end to end

-Put it together with one label: J1 @ 450, sitting beside a span arrow, with the two walls at the ends of the run drawn in red.
+Put it together with one label: J1 @ 16" O.C., sitting beside a span arrow, with the two walls at the ends of the run drawn in red.

 Put the symbols to work